ClaudioVigliarolo/toppick-dashboard/README.md

-# Top Picks app backend
+# Top Picks app frontend

-This is the backend of the top picks app (https://github.com/ClaudioVigliarolo/top-picks) The backend is based on Express as a framework for the node backend and React for the frontend
+This is the frontend of the top pick dashboard (https://github.com/ClaudioVigliarolo/top-picks-backend) The frontend is based on React Framework